openai/evals/docs/run-evals.md

 Similarly, `oaievalset` also expects a model name and an eval set name, for which the valid options are specified in the YAML files under `evals/registry/eval_sets`.

-By default we run with 10 threads.
+By default, we run with 10 threads.
 You can configure this, e.g.,

 ```sh
 EVALS_THREADS=42 oaievalset gpt-3.5-turbo test